-17a.
-Ecological Survey & Impact Assessment
+17. Ecological Survey & Impact Assessment

-- The Ecological Survey & Impact Assessment is any specialist report that would identify the presence of designated sites, protected or Priority species and habitats on or adjacent to the site.
+- The Ecological Survey & Impact Assessment is a specialist report that would identify the presence of designated sites, protected or Priority species and habitats on or adjacent to the site.
 This assessment needs to assess the likely impacts from the proposal and identify appropriate and effective mitigation and compensation where necessary.
 Adequate ecological survey and impact assessment is necessary to provide certainty of likely impacts and that any mitigation and compensation necessary can be secured by either a condition of any consent or a mitigation licence.
-All ecological survey and impact assessments should be completed by a suitably qualified ecologist to establish likely impacts from development to designated sites, protected and Priority species & habitats. - Please note these surveys and assessments must be caried out by a suitably qualified ecologist and it must comply with and be informed by surveys which comply with the CIEEM guidelines. - A survey and impact assessment are required if the development proposal triggers any requirement as set out by Suffolk Biodiversity Validation requirements, including Table 1 Development Criteria and Indicative Thresholds.
+All ecological survey and impact assessments should be completed by a suitably qualified ecologist to establish likely impacts from development to designated sites, protected and Priority species & habitats. - A survey and impact assessment are required if the development proposal triggers any requirement as set out by Suffolk Biodiversity Validation requirements, including Table 1 Development Criteria and Indicative Thresholds.
 This document can be found on our validation web page. - Applications that require ecology reports shall be supported by an adequate survey and, where ecological reports recommend that further surveys may be necessary these further surveys should also be provided.
 The findings of the report shall be available as part of the application submission details displayed on the website. - Failure to submit the required report could result in your application not being registered.
-If providing a preliminary ecological report, a further report could be requested at some stage. - All reports submitted must be up to date, please see the following advice from CIEEM for further details: https://cieem.net/resource/advice-note-on-the-lifespan-of-ecological- reports-and-surveys/ area#:~:text=Nature%20sites%20and%20areas%20of,are%20not%20harmed%20or%20destroyed
+If providing a preliminary ecological report, a further report could be requested at some stage. - All reports submitted must be up to date, please see the following advice from CIEEM for further details: https://cieem.net/resource/advice-note-on-the-lifespan-of-ecologicalreports-and-surveys/